ashokkimmel/units-list/README.md

     data Int' = Pos Nat | Neg Nat

 `Neg n` represents `-(n+1)`.
-If you really need to create a dimension, you are encouraged to use `ToNegInt` and `ToPosInt` from `Dimensions.TypeLevelInt`, as implementation may change.
+If you really need to create a dimension, you are encouraged to use `ToNegInt` and `ToPosInt` from `Numeric.Dimensions.TypeLevelInt`, as implementation may change.
 ## Creation
 There are 8 ways to create dimensions